grow/grow/content/style/partials.md

 ### Guidelines

 Partials should be named in a concise yet descriptive way.
 Naming is hard – be generic, but not too generic.
-For example, if your site design has a commonly-used "top" or "hero" module, name it `hero`.
+For example, if a design has a commonly-used "top" or "hero" module, name it `hero`.
 Or a commonly used column module, name it `columns`.

-Avoid coupling the partial's name to a specific page on your site, unless the partial's design can in no way be applied elsewhere.
+Avoid coupling the partial's name to a specific page, unless the partial's design can in no way be applied elsewhere.
 If there is a slight variation between two pages, use a generic name.
 If a module is unique to a page and will always be for the forseeable future, you may prefix the partial's